rydikov/argus/README.md

 OpenVino (OpenVisual Inferencing and Neural Network Optimization) is toolkit to develop Deep Learning Application especially for Computer Vision by Intel.
 OpenVino Enables deep learning inference at the edge and supports heterogeneous execution across computer vision accelerators—CPU, GPU, Intel® Movidius™ Neural Compute Stick, and FPGA—using a common API. [read more](https://docs.openvinotoolkit.org/)

+## Architecture

+In different threads, frames put to the queue from cameras.
+In the main thread, frames gets from queue and send to asynchronous recognition.
+Also in main thread results are received and processed.

 ## Support
 If you have found this useful, you can donate by clicking on the [link ☘️](https://paypal.me/rydikov):